FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 ## Zone Models

-The above figure {numref}`fig-compartment-flow-basic` indicates that the domain of interest can be separated into two zone: an upper and a lower layer, see {numref}`fig-two-zone-model`.
-Zone models use this separation to simplify the overall scenario and predict the physical, e.g. temperature, and geometrical, e.g. height, properties of the zones.
+The above figure {numref}`fig-compartment-flow-basic` indicates that the domain of interest can be separated into two zones: an upper and a lower layer, see {numref}`fig-two-zone-model`.
+Zone models use this separation to simplify the overall scenario and predict the physical (e.g. temperature) and geometrical (e.g. height) properties of the zones.

 :::{figure-md} fig-two-zone-model